AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 ## Premature Optimization and Missing the Bigger Picture

 Putting the numbers aside, notice that we've already lost sight of the bigger picture: writing legible and functional code.
-Instead, we got dragged into a rabbit hole of micro-optimizations, bickering over whether we should use an algorithm that takes $$0.2$$ seconds to run (on average) or one that takes a fraction of the time.
-We didn't stop to ask the questions that matter:
+Instead, we got dragged into a rabbit hole of micro-optimizations, bickering over whether we should use an algorithm that takes $$0.2$$ seconds to run (on average) or one that takes a fraction of that time.
+We didn't stop to ask the questions that *really* matter:

-- What is a realistic upper bound for the number of items in the `users` array, in practice?
+- What is a realistic upper bound for the length of the `users` array, in practice?
+- If that number is high, why are we querying such large amounts of data on the frontend?
 - How many consecutive times is this algorithm going to run during a single page view?
-- If it's more than once, why?
-And can we cache the result somehow?
+- If it runs more than once, why?
+Could we cache the result somehow?
 - Are there more important concerns in our UX that need to be addressed?

-We've wasted time arguing with each other and have gained very little in the way of noticeable performance in our code.
-We went to great lengths to argue in favor of one side or another, even benchmarking the code to see who's right.
-If this was at work, we've wasted our time and our employer's money.
+We spent a whole lot of time and effort on arguing about low-level implementation details, even benchmarking the code to see who's right.
+Meanwhile, we gained very little in the way of performance.
+If this happened at work, we essentially wasted our time and our employer's money.

 ## (Mis)Understanding Big-O Analysis

-Many responses to the original tweet cited Big-O notation when comparing the performance of the two algorithms.
+Many responses to the original tweet cited Big-O notation when comparing these two algorithms.
 It's a popular metric for measuring an algorithm's performance.
 Unfortunately, it's also often misunderstood and misused in practice.
 So, before we look at some additional code samples, let's take a moment to understand what Big-O is and how it's used.

 ### What Is Big-O Notation?

+> Note: There's some math theory up ahead.
+I've tried to keep things as short and simple as possible.
+Feel free to skip this section if you're already familiar with Big-O.

 **Big-O analysis** approximates the worst-case performance of an algorithm, in terms of runtime (CPU) or space (RAM) complexity.
 These two computational resources are competing in an endless tug of war: If you make an algorithm faster in terms of time complexity, you'll likely need to rely on auxiliary data structures that may increase its memory usage.

-Mathematically, we can think of an algorithm as a function $$f$$ that takes some input data of size $$n$$ and does something to it.
-In our case, the input is the `users` array over which we're iterating, which we assume to have a length of $$n$$.
-Big-O gives us an upper bound for our function $$f(n)$$, telling us how poorly we can expect it to perform when we increase the size of its inputs (in this case, if we pass in longer and longer arrays).
+Mathematically, we can think of an algorithm as a function $$f$$ that operates on some input data of size $$n$$.
+In our case, the input is the `users` array (of length $$n$$).
+Big-O gives us an upper bound for our function $$f(n)$$, telling us how poorly we can expect it to perform when we increase the size of the input (in this case, if we pass in longer and longer arrays).

-Usually, you'll see notations like the following:
+These are some of the most popular Big-O functions that you may have seen:

 - $$O(1)$$: constant time
 - $$O(n)$$: linear time
 - $$O(n^2)$$: polynomial (quadratic) time
 - $$O(log_{2}(n))$$: logarithmic time

-What do these mean?
-What's the bit between parentheses in Big-O notation?
+But what do these mean?

 As a reminder, we're trying to express an upper bound for our algorithm $$f(n)$$.
-We can do this by introducing a second function.
-If we say that $$f(n)$$ has a time complexity of $$O(n)$$, what we're really saying is that there's some other function out there—let's call it $$g(n) = n$$—such that our algorithm's performance will never breach this "ceiling":
+It turns out that we can do this by introducing a second function as a point of reference.
+For example, if we say that $$f(n)$$ has a time complexity of $$O(n)$$, what we're really saying is that there's some other function out there—let's call it $$g(n) = n$$—such that our algorithm's performance will never breach some constant multiple of this upper bound:

 $$f(n) \leq k \times n$$

-So, $$O(n)$$ says that our algorithm runs in linear time in the worst case (i.e., it's bounded from above by a linear function).
-As the input grows in size, the time it takes for our algorithm to finish its work grows linearly, too.
+So, $$O(n)$$ says that our algorithm runs in linear time in the worst case—i.e., it's bounded from above by a linear function.
+As the input grows in size, the time that it takes for our algorithm to finish its work grows linearly, too.

 More accurately, Big-O measures how well your algorithm scales when it's given *infinitely* large inputs.
 That is, Big-O expresses the limit of $$f(n)$$ as $$n$$ approaches infinity: $$\lim_{n \to \infty} f(n)$$.
 This makes it a little impractical in real-world use cases, even though the theory is still important to understand.
 It's very rare that you'll ever be working with large arrays in JavaScript.
 And if you are, that's a problem—JavaScript is a single-threaded language, so your app may become unresponsive no matter how efficient your algorithm happens to be.